dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 To illustrate the basics, suppose that our temperature conversion software has become popular and we want to make it available to the Go community as a new package.
 How do we do that?

-Let’s create a package called `gopl.io/ch2/tempconv`, a variation on the previous example.
-(Here we’ve made an exception to our usual rule of numbering examples in sequence, so that the package path can be more realistic.)
+Let's create a package called `gopl.io/ch2/tempconv`, a variation on the previous example.
+(Here we've made an exception to our usual rule of numbering examples in sequence, so that the package path can be more realistic.)
 The package itself is stored in two files to show how declarations in separate files of a package are accessed; in real life, a tiny package like this would need only one file.
 We have put the declarations of the types, their constants, and their methods in `tempconv.go`:
 ```go
 // tgpl.io/ch2/tempconv